ionic-team/capacitor-assets/README.md

 ## Usage

-The tool expects a `assets` folder to exist in the root of the project with the following structure:
+The tool expects a `assets` or `resources` folder to exist in the root of the project.

 There are two modes this tool can be used in: Easy Mode, and Full Control mode.